-- IBM DB2 for OS/390 Index Partitions Options - Oracle 8.x, 9i, 10g, and 11g Index Partitions Options - Index Partition Editor for Oracle 8.x, 9i, 10g, and 11g Options
+- o IBM DB2 for OS/390 Index Partitions Options - o Oracle 8.x, 9i, 10g, 11g and 12c Index Partitions Options - o Index Partition Editor for Oracle 8.x, 9i, 10g, 11g and 12c Options

-IBM DB2 FOR OS/390 INDEX PARTITIONS OPTIONS
+IBM DB2 for OS/390 Index Partitions Options

-NOTE: For IBM DB2 for OS/390, the Cluster option on the Options tab must be selected in order to enable the partitioning options on the Partitions tab.
-Click Add on the Partitions tab to launch the Index Partition Editor.

-- High Value: Lets you specify the maximum value of the column for this partition, entries that exceed this amount will not be included in the partition. - Vcat: (VCAT) If selected, allocates space for the index on a data set managed using the virtual catalog (VCAT) whose name is specified next to this option, and the user manages the data sets required for the index.
+- o For IBM DB2 for OS/390, the Cluster option on the Options tab must be selected in order to enable the partitioning options on the Partitions tab.
+Click Add on the Partitions tab to launch the Index Partition Editor. - o High Value: Lets you specify the maximum value of the column for this partition, entries that exceed this amount will not be included in the partition. - o Vcat: (VCAT) If selected, allocates space for the index on a data set managed using the virtual catalog (VCAT) whose name is specified next to this option, and the user manages the data sets required for the index.
 The VCAT method is usually used for defining system catalogs.
-It requires that the VSAM dataset be pre-defined before the index space is created. - StoGRoup: (STOGROUP) If selected, stores the index on a data set managed by DB2 in the named storage group.
+It requires that the VSAM dataset be pre-defined before the index space is created. - o StoGRoup: (STOGROUP) If selected, stores the index on a data set managed by DB2 in the named storage group.
 Stogroup defined index spaces let DB2 do all the VSAM allocation work for you.
-If you have created a Stogroup for the data model, using the Stogroup Editor (see Creating and Editing StoGroups), you can select that Stogroup from the list.
+If you have created a Stogroup for the data model, using the Stogroup Editor (see [ERStudio.htm#50614277\67903 See Creating and Editing StoGroups]), you can select that Stogroup from the list.
 If you select Stogroup, you can also define values for PRIQTY and SECQTY.
-To prevent wasted space for non-partitioned indexes, you should not define PRIQTY and SECQTY; instead let DB2 manage the amount of primary and secondary space allocated for the index. - PriQty: (PRIQTY) Specifies the minimum number of disk space in kilobytes to initially allocate for the index.
-The primary allocation should be large enough to handle the storage needs that you anticipate. - SecQty: (SECQTY) Specifies the amount of disk space in kilobytes to allocate to the index when it reaches the size of the primary allocation.
+To prevent wasted space for non-partitioned indexes, you should not define PRIQTY and SECQTY; instead let DB2 manage the amount of primary and secondary space allocated for the index. - o PriQty: ( PRIQTY ) Specifies the minimum number of disk space in kilobytes to initially allocate for the index.
+The primary allocation should be large enough to handle the storage needs that you anticipate. - o SecQty: (SECQTY) Specifies the amount of disk space in kilobytes to allocate to the index when it reaches the size of the primary allocation.
 If the secondary allocation space is too small, the data set might have to be extended more times to satisfy those activities that need a large space.
-The default value of -1 indicates that DB2 should determine the size of the secondary allocation, which is usually 10% of the primary allocation. - Percent Free: (PCTFREE) Specifies the maximum percentage of space in each data block to reserve for future updates.
+The default value of -1

+- indicates that DB2 should determine the size of the secondary allocation, which is usually 10% of the primary allocation. - o Percent Free: (PCTFREE) Specifies the maximum percentage of space in each data block to reserve for future updates.
 This reserved space helps to avoid row migration and chaining caused by an update operation that extends a data row's length.
-Tables that won't be updated should have this value set to 0. - Free Page: (FREEPAGE) Specifies how often to leave a page of free space when index entries are created.
-One free page is left for every number of pages specified here in the range of 0 to 255.

-- GBP Cache: (GPBCACHE) In a data sharing environment, specifies what index pages are written to the group buffer pool.
-This option is ignored in a non-data-sharing environment unless the index is on a declared temporary table. - Changed: Writes updated pages to the group buffer pool. - All: Caches all pages to the group buffer pool as they are read in from DASD. - None: Uses the buffer pool only for cross-invalidation.
+Tables that will not be updated should have this value set to 0. - o Free Page: (FREEPAGE) Specifies how often to leave a page of free space when index entries are created.
+One free page is left for every number of pages specified here in the range of 0 to 255. - o GBP Cache: (GPBCACHE) In a data sharing environment, specifies what index pages are written to the group buffer pool.
+This option is ignored in a non-data-sharing environment unless the index is on a declared temporary table. - o Changed: Writes updated pages to the group buffer pool. - o All: Caches all pages to the group buffer pool as they are read in from DASD. - o None: Uses the buffer pool only for cross-invalidation.